-The docs must have a heading which exactly matches the command, underlined with ==== to the same length.
+Scripts can use a custom autodoc function, based on the Sphinx include directive and Ruby docstring conventions - any lines between =begin and =end are copied into the appropriate scripts documentation page.
+They must have a heading which exactly matches the command, underlined with ===== to the same length.
 For example, a lua file would have: